rlpowelljr/spatial-analysis-in-r/README.md

   1. What is the effect of distance to the nearest airport on a county's unemployment rate?

-  2. How does the traffic of the nearest airport affect unemployment rates?.
-This is measured on the airport's passenger emplanements and cargo movements.
+  2. How does the traffic of the nearest airport affect unemployment rates?

 ## Data Sources
   1. Airport Traffic: [Federal Aviation Administration (FAA)](http://www.faa.gov/airports/planning_capacity/passenger_allcargo_stats/passenger/)